Skip to main content

 5. Rectification of self-assessments

-6. Deduction of contributions borne
+6. Deduction of the supported quotas

 In the event that Spain is the member state of identification, the businessmen or professionals covered by this special regime, who do not carry out operations other than those covered by said regime that require them to present self-assessment of VAT by the general regime: